blaisebaileyfinnegan/spelling/README.md

 frequency, whether the word is in the specialized or generalized dictionary, if the supersequence starts with the input, etc.

 The method works okay right now.
+With select data, the unit tests will correctly guess the right word 80% of the time.
+There may be errors involving plural forms of words, such as if `cl` evalutes to `cells` instead of `cell`.

 The training data matters a lot--finding where to obtain the right vocabulary is the key to making this work great as opposed to okay.

 ## Structure